reality/epimport/README.md

 The group ID to create your pads under.
 This can be a little difficult to get normally, I recommend using the ep_adminpads plugin to figure them out from the admin interface.

+### convert_html

+Convert what HTML is possible to markdown, strip the rest.
+Results vary.